Asynchronous Programming

 }

 The chains of promise values created by calls to then and catch thus form a pipeline through which asynchronous values or failures move.
 Since such chains are created by registering handlers, each link has a success handler or a rejection handler (or both) associated with it.
 Handlers that don’t match the type of outcome (success or failure) are ignored.
-But those that do match are called, and their outcome determines what kind of value comes next—success when it returns a non-promise value, rejection when it throws an exception, and the outcome of the promise when it returns a promise.
+Handlers that do match are called, and their outcome determines what kind of value comes next—success when they return a non-promise value, rejection when they throw an exception, and the outcome of the promise when they return a promise.

 new Promise((_, reject) => reject(new Error("Fail")))